alxshelepenok/lumen/content/posts/the-dweb-protocols-behind-space.md

 slug: the-dweb-protocols-behind-space
 date: 2020-12-03T04:00:00Z
 socialImage: https://fleek-team-bucket.storage.fleek.co/thumbnails-blog/Dweb%20Stack.jpg
-description: For Space, we’re using a Dweb protocol stack that, when combined, allows us to break the molds of how file storage is traditionally made, making user-owned and non-siloed decentralized storage possible.
+description: For Space, we’re using the Dweb protocol stack in the Space Daemon.
+When combined, they allow us to break the molds of how file storage is traditionally made, making user-owned and non-siloed decentralized storage possible.
 Get to know what each one them helps us achieve!
 category: General
 tags:
 - Space